iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.5/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 2 reviews"/>
 </p>

+> This version consumes way too much battery.
+Last night it used half my battery in 7 hours.
+If this is not fixed, I might have to uninstall it.
+Edit: the latest version is better on a phone restart, but slowly consumes more battery over time, until it drains most of my battery in a few hours.<br> :date: __2021-05-07 01:50:13__

+> Had no issue with this being a background app until it started draining my battery after the last update.
+Great concept but given that nobody uses this app it's an absolute dud.<br> :date: __2021-05-04 00:33:59__

+> Pop down selections for state don't work.
+You have to hit home go get out, which may of may not work.
+Don't use device back buttons or you could end up in trouble.
+Have had the app since in inception so was notified of availability of update, which I did only to get a big red warning flag that my registration had elapsed and I had to step through a bunch of steps to add personal data.
+Why wasn't I notified separately.
+Clunky awkward app.<br> :date: __2021-05-02 04:26:03__

 > I iPhone to see the money in the bank not it's been 4 years stop dragging<br> :date: __2021-05-01 07:23:23__